bbusenius/History-of-Guatemala-2nd-Grade/units/unit1/lesson1.md

      - Ask, “Where do we live?
 What country?” to connect to the student’s experience.
      - Say, “Today, we’ll find Guatemala on a map and hear stories about the Maya who lived here first—including their own tale from *Popol Vuh para niños* about how they began!”
      - Show the blank map, pointing to Central America, and briefly introduce the Maya.
-2. **Main Activity (30 minutes)**:
+2. **Main Activity (35 minutes)**:
    - **Objective**: Explore geography and Maya culture through hands-on and narrative activities.
    - **Procedure**:
      - **Map Coloring (10 minutes)**: Provide the map and crayons.
 Guide the student to color Guatemala in a chosen color (e.g., “Let’s make Guatemala green!”) and label it with “Guatemala.”
 Point out borders (e.g., “Mexico is up here”).
 Ask, “What’s near our town?”
-     - **Storytelling from Living Book (10 minutes)**: Read a 5-10 minute excerpt from *The Corn Grows Ripe* (e.g., a boy’s daily life) or *The Bird Who Cleans the World* (e.g., a quetzal fable).
+     - **Storytelling from Living Book (10 minutes)**: Read a 5-10 minute excerpt from *The Corn Grows Ripe* (e.g., Chapter 2: The Milpa) or *The Bird Who Cleans the World* (e.g., a quetzal fable).
 Show the quetzal image if available.
 Ask, “What’s special about the quetzal to the Maya?”
 (Expect answers like “It’s free” or “It’s pretty”).
-     - **Reading from *Popol Vuh para niños* (5 minutes)**: Read a short, age-appropriate chapter, such as the creation story, from *Popol Vuh para niños*.
+     - **Reading from *Popol Vuh para niños* (10 minutes)**: Read a short, age-appropriate chapter, such as the creation story, from *Popol Vuh para niños*.
 Say, “This is what the Maya believed about how people were made!”
 Ask, “Why was corn so important to them?”
 (Expect answers like “They ate it” or “They were made from it”).
      - **Copywork (5 minutes)**: Provide paper or notebook.
-Write the sentence “The Maya grew corn in their fields.”
-(English) or “Los Mayas cultivaban maíz en sus campos.”
-(Spanish).
+Write a sentence or the entire paragraph from the "Copywork Paragraph" section above.
 Say, “Copy this neatly to practice writing and learn about the Maya.”
 Guide the student to write it once or twice, focusing on letter formation.
 3. **Narration (10 minutes)**:
    - **Objective**: Reinforce learning through oral retelling.
    - **Procedure**: